Cable One: History

-Originally established in 1986 as a subsidiary of Graham Holdings Company known as Post-Newsweek Cable, its name was changed to Cable One in 1997.
+Originally established in 1986 as a subsidiary of the Washington Post Company (now Graham Holdings Company) known as Post-Newsweek Cable, its name was changed to Cable One in 1997.

 In June 2015, Graham Holdings Company distributed 100% of Cable One’s common stock to GHC shareholders in a tax-free transaction.
 Cable One became an independent publicly traded company as Cable One, Inc. and began trading on the New York Stock Exchange under the ticker symbol CABO.

 In summer 2019, Cable One rebranded its residential services division as Sparklight, seeking to promote its internet services more than cable TV offerings.
 Equipment with Cable One branding is still used by existing customers, with new customers receiving equipment with Sparklight branding.
 Cable One's original URL, cableone.net, redirects to sparklight.com.

 Sparklight provides broadband service via cable (DOCSIS) through most of its footprint, and fiber-to-the-home in limited areas.

 Sparklight provides phone service plans such as Economy Phone, Standard Phone, and Elite Package with Starter Plan Plus.

 Sparklight offers three cable TV plans: Economy Cable TV, Standard Cable TV, and Elite 100 Plus.
 Cable TV can also be accessed on Apple iPhone, Android, Windows, Roku, Xbox One, Xbox 360, and Nook through Sparklight's TV Everywhere service.
 Sparklight offers a Digital Value Pack which includes channels such as Red Zone, HBO, and Showtime as add-ons.
 Cable channels owned by Paramount Global that were owned by Viacom before the merger with CBS Corporation that formed Paramount are notably absent from Cable One's lineup after 2014 due to disagreements between Viacom and Cable One.

 In 2020, Cable One announced a new IPTV-based service, Sparklight TV, which was made available to many areas throughout 2021.
 Existing cable customers are not yet required to transfer to Sparklight TV, but cable through a cable box is no longer offered to new customers.